Rocky: The Ultimate Film Franchise!

 The film received negative reviews from critics, with criticism for its screenplay, characterization, continuity errors and medical inaccuracies.

-The film also underperformed at the box office, grossing $120 million worldwide, making it the lowest-grossing film of the franchise.
+It also underperformed at the box office, grossing around $120 million worldwide, making it the lowest-grossing film of the franchise.

 6. Rocky Balboa (2006)